codeigniter4/docs-update/docs/installation/upgrade_450.md

 });
 ```

-Now the `csrf` filter is executed for both the route `admin` and
-`admin/users`.
-In previous versions, it is executed only for the route
+Now the `csrf` filter is executed for both the route `admin` and `admin/users`.
+In previous versions, it is executed only for the route `admin`.
-`admin`.
 See also `routing-nesting-groups`.

 ### Method Signature Changes

 Some method signature changes have been made.
-Classes that extend them
-should update their APIs to reflect the changes.
-See
+Classes that extend them should update their APIs to reflect the changes.
+See [ChangeLog](#v450-method-signature-changes) for details.
-`ChangeLog <v450-method-signature-changes>` for details.

 ### Filter Execution Order

 The order in which Controller Filters are executed has changed.
-If you
-wish to maintain the same execution order as in previous versions, set
-`true` to `Config\Feature::$oldFilterOrder`.
-See also
+If you wish to maintain the same execution order as in previous versions, set `true` to `Config\Feature::$oldFilterOrder`.
+See also `filter-execution-order`.
-`filter-execution-order`.

 1. The order of execution of filter groups has been changed.